Video Class- Lucky Bamboo

 French beaded Lucky Bamboo Video Class

-Level: Beginner – this course will walk you step-by-step on making this Lucky Bamboo and no prior experience is necessary.
+This course will walk you step-by-step on making this Lucky Bamboo and no prior experience is necessary.
 You will gain the foundational knowledge for making French beaded flowers.

 Materials: